goggledefogger/animals-on-things/PRD.md

 *   As a user, I want to see the AI images I've just created in this session.
 *   As a user, I want to be able to delete an **Animal profile** I no longer need.
 *   As a user, I want to be able to delete a specific photo from an **Animal's profile**.

+## User Stories (Future Phases)

+*   (Phase 2) As a user, I want to create a permanent account so I can access my animal profiles from any device.
+*   (Phase 2) As a user, I want to order a T-shirt featuring the generated image of Sparky.
+*   **(Phase 3) As a user, I want to opt-in to receive a new, fun image of one of my animals each day, themed to that specific day (like a holiday or event).**
+*   **(Phase 3) As a user, I want the daily image theme to be automatically determined by AI based on the current date.**
+*   **(Phase 3) As a user, I want to view my past daily images.**
+*   (Phase 3) As a user, I want a portion of my merchandise purchase to go towards a selected animal charity.

 ## 5. User Interface (Phase 1 - Initial Concept)